13xiaobang/lifecode_wxapp/README.md

 # lifecode_wxapp
-This is a wxapp , name is life code
+This is a wxapp , name is life code.

+UI and code is ugly, it implement the basic function of life code.